Diana-Odhiambo/GitHubCloneProject/README.md

 # GitHubCloneProject
-This is the description of my repPractice creating branches for feature development, merging branches, and resolving merge conflicts to simulate a common collaborative workflow on Git and GitHub.
+This is the description of my practice in creating branches for feature development, merging branches, and resolving merge conflicts to simulate a common collaborative workflow on Git and GitHub.

 Modification in main branch.